 And one of my best time and money-saving cooking and baking tips is learning how to substitute one thing for another.

 That way you're not running out to the store at the last minute because you ran out of something.
 You spend extra time (a lot), extra money on gas, more money than usual because you are making a last minute purchase, plus you might end up buying other things that you don't need, which really add up.

-So when you need to substitute a liquid for a granulated sweetener, how do you do that quickly and easily?
+When you need to substitute a liquid for a granulated sweetener, how do you do that quickly and easily?

 Mainly, you just need to make up for, or take away from, the liquid part of the liquid sweetener, when adding it to a recipe, and adjust a little for the different sweetness of the sweeteners you are substituting.

-Now of course, if the recipe we are talking about is a dish with very little sweetener (like my Focaccia Flax Bread), then it really doesn't matter.
+If the recipe we are talking about is a dish with very little sweetener (like my Focaccia Flax Bread), then it really doesn't matter.
 Just substitute one sweetener for another and don't worry about it.